-• Compliant to the Building Code of the Philippines.
+Compliant with the Building Code of the Philippines.

 The Philippine National Building Code (RA 6541) aims to ensure that contractors utilize contemporary technical expertise in building design, construction, occupancy, maintenance, and use.
-Participant number six stated: "The Building structure of VSU Tolosa must be compliant with the building code of the Philippines aside from this Fire exits and other safety measures are also important to lessen injuries in times of disasters" (p.
+Participant Number Six stated: "The Building structure of VSU Tolosa must be compliant with the building code of the Philippines.
+Aside from this, Fire exits, and other safety measures are also important to lessen injuries in times of disasters" (p.
 6).

-Another interviewed participant added which somehow adheres the answer of participant 6, states that:
+Another interviewed participant added, which somehow adheres to the answer of Participant 6, states that:

-In order to lessen injuries in times of disasters electrical hazards must be checked thoroughly, the foundation of the building must also be evaluated if it has shifted or has been dilapidated and to provide an evacuation area that is safe for everyone (p.
+In order to lessen injuries in times of disasters, electrical hazards must be checked thoroughly, the foundation of the building must also be evaluated if it has shifted or has been dilapidated, and to provide an evacuation area that is safe for everyone (p.
 7).

-Participant number four also added as he shared his response on the safety and precautionary measures of VSU Tolosa that needs improvement: "The installation of suitable warning signs and alert signals, emergency exists and emergency survival kits" (p.
+Participant number four also added as he shared his response on the safety and precautionary measures of VSU Tolosa that needs improvement: "The installation of suitable warning signs and alert signals, an emergency exits and emergency survival kits" (p.
 4).